katieenns/Dream-Team/README.md

 ### Milestone 2.0

-Below are the pending taks for MileStone 2.0
+Below are the pending taks for Milestone 2.0

 1. Admin user wants to be able to login into admin dashboard.
 In this dashbaord admin user can configure the categories and subcategoties information displayed in "YELPSearch" widget.
    * Explore the flask framework to create admin interfaces.